Skip to content

 Assembly complete

-The caster module is now fully assembled.
-Please repeat the process to build 4 caster modules in total.
+Your caster module is now fully assembled.
+Please repeat the process to build a total of four caster modules.

 Note